Financial Support

 If you’re an asylum seeker or convention refugee in New Zealand on a temporary visa

-You must have a valid visa that allows you to be lawfully present in New Zealand (including a visitor visa, work visa, student visa, interim visa) to access a benefit from WINZ.
+To access financial support from WINZ, you must have a valid visa that allows you to be lawfully present in New Zealand (including a visitor visa, work visa, student visa, interim visa).
 If you do not have a valid visa, for example, if your visa has expired, you won’t be able to access WINZ until you get onto a valid visa.

-You cannot access a WINZ benefit on an NZeTA.
+You also cannot access financial support from WINZ on an NZeTA.
 If you arrive in New Zealand on an NZeTA, it’s important that you apply for a visa (usually a work visa) at the same time as you apply to seek asylum, before your NZeTA expires.

-We also strongly recommend you to get support from Asylum Seekers Support Trust (ASST), who provides a lot of information on the support you are entitled to in New Zealand and how to access it.
-You can find more information on ASST’s website: https://asst.org.nz/resources-v1/
+We also strongly recommend you to get in touch with Asylum Seekers Support Trust (ASST), who provides a lot of information on the services and support you are entitled to in New Zealand and how to access them.
+You can find more information on ASST’s website:

 If you’re a convention refugee in New Zealand with residency or citizenship

-If you’re recognised by Immigration New Zealand as a convention refugee or a protected person, and you are granted New Zealand residency or permanent residency, you will have access to a wider range of benefits and financial support from WINZ, just like other New Zealand permanent residents and citizens.
+If you’re recognised by Immigration New Zealand as a convention refugee or a protected person, and you are granted New Zealand residency or permanent residency, you can have access to a wider range of financial support from the government, just like other permanent residents and citizens of New Zealand.

 If you arrived in New Zealand as a quota refugee

-People who came to New Zealand as quota refugees are permanent residents on arrival, and can access a wider range of benefits from WINZ just like other permanent residents and citizens of New Zealand.
+People who came to New Zealand as quota refugees are permanent residents on arrival.
+They can have access to a wider range of financial support from the government, just like other permanent residents and citizens of New Zealand.

 If you’re a migrant in New Zealand on temporary visa